Echo Point (lookout)

 Echo Point is a lookout about 2 km south of Katoomba, New South Wales, Australia.
 It attracts an estimated 1.5–2 million visitors each year.
 The lookout offers a view to Three Sisters, Mount Solitary and the rock formation known as the Ruined Castle.
-A short walk from Echo Point leads to The Giant Stairway which provides access to a number of nature walks through Jamison Valley.
+A short walk from Echo Point leads to the Giant Stairway which provides access to a number of nature walks through the Jamison Valley.